godotengine/godot-docs/getting_started/workflow/export/exporting_for_android.rst

 - **Adaptive Icon Foreground:** Provided foreground icon -> Provided main icon -> Project icon -> Default Godot foreground icon.
 - **Adaptive Icon Background:** Provided background icon -> Default Godot background icon.

-It's highly recommended to provide all requested icons, and at least with the specified resolutions.
-Only this way your application will look great on all Android devices and versions.
+It's highly recommended to provide all the requested icons with their specified resolutions.
+This way, your application will look great on all Android devices and versions.

 Exporting for Google Play Store
 -------------------------------